KratosMultiphysics/Kratos/CONTRIBUTING.md

 ## Submitting a fix

 If you are already a developer, please create a new branch with the proposed changes.
 Then create a Pull Request (PR) and request a review.

 The structure of the branch must be: `subject/short-description`

+If you are not developer, fork this project and open a PR with the proposed fix.

 ## Proposing new features

-Please open an issue, or if you are already a developer and brave enough open a MR with the proposed changes ;).
+Please open an issue, or if you are already a developer and brave enough open a PR with the proposed changes ;).

 ## Becoming a maintainer